3 Things Singaporean Parents Should Stop Telling Their Kids Now

 If you were born in Singapore and grew up here, you might have heard these statements from your parents while growing up...

-Kiasu Singaporean parents, you’ve just gotta love ’em.
-If you were born to Singaporean parents and grew up here, you’ve probably heard a few of their classic sayings, such the admonition to beware of the karang guni man or the warning that you’d be kidnapped and sold as beggars in Thailand if you spoke to strangers.
+Kiasu Singaporean parents, you have just gotta love ’em.
+If you were born to Singaporean parents and grew up here, you have probably heard a few of their classic sayings, such the admonition to beware of the karang guni man or the warning that you’d be kidnapped and sold as beggars in Thailand if you spoke to strangers.

 It’s more likely than not that many of us have picked up subliminal messages from the advice, tongue in cheek or not, that our parents gave us when we were kids.

 Here are some you might have heard before, and why you shouldn’t repeat them to your own kids.

 If you don’t study hard you will become a road sweeper

 Hands up how many of you remember this one?
 Back in those days, road sweepers weren’t even as lowly paid relative to the cost of living as they are now, yet parents liked to scare kids into hitting the books and not rebelling against their tutors with this threat.